Why Do I Always Put on Weight in the Winter?

 If you’re a teenager and trying to lose weight, where do you go for advice?

-How Do Teenagers Lose Weight?Reportedly, 75% of obese teenagers are trying to lose weight, but when their methods were analyzed by researchers, it was found that certain habits and behaviors are holding them back.
+Soda pop, video games and teenage obesityReportedly, 75% of obese teenagers are trying to lose weight, but when their methods were analyzed by researchers, it was found that certain habits and behaviors are holding them back.

 These findings come from a study out of Philadelphia, where 14% of high-school students are overweight.
 This analysis from the Philadelphia Youth Risk Behavioral Survey, looked at about 44,000 high-schoolers to determine what kind of efforts are being made to help with weight loss and what kind of behaviors are lingering that prevent them reaching their goals.